Who attends NCTA?

 Every student is encouraged to participate in competitive sports, because character developed from this experience lasts a lifetime.
 Students who choose not to participate in competitive sports still receive rigorous daily exercise and take part in recreational sport activities.
 These students learn the basics of weightlifting and conditioning, fundamentals of individual and team sports, and how nutrition affects performance.

-The NCTA athletic program has a rich tradition in multiple sports and has been very successful, winning several TAPPS overall athletic State Championships.
+The NCTA athletic program has a rich tradition in multiple sports and has been very successful, winning dozens of TAPPS athletic State Championships.

 Do students participate in the Performing Arts?